mcounts/coinmighty/README.md

 CoinMighty (CMY) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
- - 15 seconds block targets: beat that MinCoin! ;)
+ - 15 minute block targets ;)
- - 42 007 680 total coins
+ - 40 billion total coins
  - no subsidy within the first 3 days and after approximately 5 years;
     in between: 4 coins per generated block
- - difficulty retargets every 0.35 days
+ - difficulty retargets every 1 day
  - currently peers are looked up over IRC only
  - currently no block checkpoints are in the code (but could be easily added)